 This is my list of the 10 books that offer the most page-for-page wisdom.
-These are the great books.
+These books will make you smarter.
 They offer wisdom that has stood the test of time, provide ideas for managing the complexities and challenges of life, and foster a greater understanding of our world.

 Books with the Most Page-For-Page Wisdom